Facts and Questions

 1. What type of products and services do you provide?
 We are a full service shop and offer a wide range of products and services.
 To see a full listing and description of what we can offer you, check out the Products & Services area in the Customer Service Section of our website.

 2. How do I go about getting an estimate from you?
-Well, since you are here, we would suggest you use our online estimate request form.
+Check out our Get A Quote page to submit a request online.
 Otherwise, the best way to ensure that we get all the information necessary to do an accurate quote is to give us a call and talk with one of our customer service representatives.

 4. What is a proof and why is it important that I look at it?
 A proof is a picture of your project after all modifications and printing setup processes have been completed.
 It is your last and best opportunity to make sure that your project job comes out the way you want.
 By carefully inspecting the proof, you can help us assure an accurate, flawless delivery of your print job on the first run.